Tff27/tff-blog/tff-blog/wwwroot/posts/auto-generate-c-sharp-client.md

 The above code when used to generate an API client will consider:

-* Http Method
+* HTTP Method
 * The Authorize requirement
 * All the possible response codes and return types

-Remember that for each and every method you should consider adding as much details as possible.
+Remember that for each method you should consider adding as many details as possible.

 Since we want to make this part of a CI/CD pipeline we will generate and save our OpenApi specification, for that we are going to use the [Swashbuckle.AspNetCore.Cli](https://www.nuget.org/packages/Swashbuckle.AspNetCore.Cli " Swashbuckle.AspNetCore.Cli") dotnet tool.
-To do this go to the API project location and instal the tool using the following command:
+To do this go to the API project location and install the tool using the following command:

     dotnet tool install swashbuckle.aspnetcore.cli